Keyfactor/hashicorp-vault-secretsengine/README.md

 Once the config file is created, it is necessary to set the appropriate environment variables so that the Keyfactor plugin is able to locate the config file.
 To do this, set a system variable for KF_CONF_PATH that points to the location of the config file.
 The method to accomplish this will vary based on your system configuration.

-> Set environment variables in linux with the following command:
+> Set environment variables in Linux with the following command:
 >
 > `export <variable name>='<value>'`
 >
-> in windows:
+> in Windows:
 >
 > `$env:<variable name>="<value>"`